octo-technology/OpenTezos/docs/explorer/introduction.md

 ### When to use an indexer ?

-- Use the node RPC to access transactions and context data when:
+- a RPC Tezos node can be used to access transactions and context data when:
-    - you need **trusted** data and **signatures**.
+    - **trusted** data and **signatures** are required.
-    - you'r risk profile requires a lower number of moving parts and less potential sources of errors (node may be audited, indexer may be not).
+    - your risk profile requires a lower number of moving parts and less potential sources of errors (node may be audited, indexer may be not).
     - trust outweighs performance.

-- Use an indexer when you need:
+- an indexer is used for:
     - **bulk access** to current and historic state (large tables, time-series).
     - account, transaction, block lists with **filter capabilities** (eg. all transactions in the past day with volume > N tez, all accounts with balance > N tez).